tarmstrong/tarmstrong.github.io/content/post/posa-czech.md

 +++
-title = "POSA in Czech"
-date = "2016-12-20T00:00:00"
-tags = [ "code", "posa" ]
+title = "POSA in Czech: Výkonnost open source aplikací" date = "2016-12-20T00:00:00" tags = [ "code", "posa" ]
 +++

-Ladislav Lhotka at cz.nic (which, from what I understand, is the administrator of the .cz TLD) have published a translation of The Performance of Open Source Applications.
+Ladislav Lhotka at cz.nic (which, from what I understand, is the administrator of the .cz TLD) have published a translation of The Performance of Open Source Applications: "Výkonnost Open Source Aplikací".

 On their site you can read an [overview](https://www.nic.cz/page/3318/) of the book, [download links](https://knihy.nic.cz/) for the book and many others, or go straight for the [pdf version](https://knihy.nic.cz/files/edice/vykonnost_open_source_aplikaci.pdf).